wp-plugins/cnc-dudamobile-reseller-preview/readme.txt

 * Added ajax to the preview so it shows up without having to refresh
 * Added a new prettier form
 * Added mobile functionality - use the form on a phone and the mobile preview shows up instead of the comparison
+* Added admin setting to turn the jquery link on or off.
+Some sites already include this link.

 1.4.1